technologies-of-history/course/policies.md

 title: Course Policies
 ---

-__Note for students__: The syllabus is your first course reading.
-It provides an orientation to, overview of the flow, and expectations of the course.
-You should turn to the syllabus for details on assignments and course policies.

 Click [here](https://cte.tcu.edu/tcu-syllabus-policies/) for resources to support you as a student.
 Please note the section on [Student Access and Accomodation,](https://cte.tcu.edu/tcu-syllabus-policies/#access) [Academic Conduct & Course Materials Policies,](https://cte.tcu.edu/tcu-syllabus-policies/#academicmisconduct) and [Emergency Response & TCU Alert](https://cte.tcu.edu/tcu-syllabus-policies/#emergency).

 ## Teaching Philosophy and Methodology